 Numerous studies, many conducted just in the past year, have provided convincing evidence that lack of sleep is a risk factor for fat gain and obesity.
-A new study from Finland published in the International Journal of Obesity revealed that various types of sleep problems such as difficulty falling asleep or staying asleep, were also associated with obesity.
+A study from Finland published in the International Journal of Obesity revealed that various types of sleep problems such as difficulty falling asleep or staying asleep, were also associated with obesity.
 In a new development, this effect appeared in women, but not in men.
 More on that in a minute, but first a recap of what the research has told us so far…

 Previous studies have suggested that the reason for fat gain due to sleep curtailment may be largely due to hormonal factors that make you eat more and burn less.